Family Code 6344 May Give the Winner Attorney's Fees in a Domestic Violence Action

 We believe the court will look at the following factors.

-4. Assets and especially liquid assets like money with financial institutions.
+- Assets, especially liquid assets, include money with financial institutions.

 No one knows your circumstances better than you do.
-Therefore, it is important you present your case with sufficient evidentiary support.
+Therefore, you must present your case with sufficient evidentiary support.
 Give the Court the information it needs to make a favorable ruling.
 Support your case by providing statements evidencing your finances.

 What does the prevailing Respondent argue?

-If you are the prevailing Respondent, and if you believe the other party made false allegations, misused the domestic violence restraining order procedures to obtain a custody advantage, exclusive use of the home, or as a set up to avoid paying spousal support, you should argue those points in support of your request for fees.
+If you are the prevailing Respondent, and if you believe the other party made knowingly false allegations, misused the domestic violence restraining order procedures to obtain a custody advantage, exclusive use of the home, or as a setup to avoid paying spousal support, you should argue those points in support of your request for fees.

-If it is true, point out that the other party paid his or her own attorney's fees from his or her own funds, and that means he or she can afford it.
+If it is true, point out that the other party paid his or her attorney's fees from his or her funds, which means he or she can afford it.

 Your Strategy Session